Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 How to Test the Jenn-Air Oven Temperature Sensor

 Before replacing the sensor, test it with a multimeter to confirm it’s truly defective.
-This ensures you don’t replace a functioning sensor if the fault lies elsewhere.
+This step ensures you don’t replace a functioning sensor if the fault lies elsewhere.

 Locating the RTD Sensor